Skip to Content

 My German Shepherd Willow

 To tell a purebred German Shepherd, look at the dog’s physical characteristics and compare them to the breed standard.
-Common things to identify are the coat, build, height, length, ears, and tail.
-Also, look at the behavioral characteristics of the dog.
-Furthermore, you can get a DNA test.
+The coat, build, height, length, ears, and tail are common things to identify.

 When comparing your dog to the German Shepherd breed standard, examine him from top to toe.
 Here are the physical characteristics of the GSD: